-Prior to joining ChildFund Alliance, Ryan worked as an Advisor at the Permanent Mission of Trinidad and Tobago to the United Nations where he sat on various committees at the United Nations General Assembly including the Economic and Financial Committee (Second Committee) and the Social, Humanitarian and Cultural Committee (Third Committee).
-While there, he worked on various initiatives including the promotion and protection of the rights of children and the advancement of women through the Committee on the Elimination of Discrimination against Women.
+Prior to joining ChildFund Alliance, Ryan worked as an Advisor at the Permanent Mission of Trinidad and Tobago to the United Nations where he served on various committees at the UN General Assembly.
+These included the Economic and Financial Committee (Second Committee) and the Social, Humanitarian and Cultural Committee (Third Committee).
+While at the Mission, he worked on various initiatives to promote and protect the rights of children and the advancement of women through the Committee on the Elimination of Discrimination against Women.

 Ryan holds a Master’s Degree in International Trade Policy and a Bachelor’s Degree in International Relations from the University of the West Indies.